Summer School on Construction and Maintenance of Nuclear Power Plants

 After studying this course, you will:

-*develop knowledge and understanding of operation of Nuclear Power Plants (NPP), including each unit;
+- develop knowledge and understanding of the operation of Nuclear Power Plants (NPP), including each unit;

-*get on overview of production technologies of reactor vessel, focused on casting, plastic *deformation processes and heat treatment of reactor steels;
+- get an overview of production technologies of the reactor vessel, focused on casting, plastic deformation processes and heat treatment of reactor steels;

-earn practical experience in an operating nuclear power plant (Paks I NPP)
+- earn practical experience in an operating nuclear power plant (Paks I and KGYK)

 Central European Time